Making Waves in Radio and Beyond

 “I enjoy identifying and developing talent, whether it’s on the air or in sales or management,” said Doyle.

-The source of much of that talent locally is The College at Brockport.
+The source of much of that talent locally is SUNY Brockport.
 Doyle has mentored and worked alongside a number of Brockport graduates who hold “an impressive work record.”

 Doyle finds the community-based service that radio provides to be a rewarding aspect of his career.
 Like many radio stations, those within Entercom serve as valuable news sources in emergencies.
 The company has also “raised hundreds of millions of dollars for everything from the Ronald McDonald House to hurricane relief,” according to Doyle.
 His involvement in service and understanding of its importance stems from his time as president of Brockport Student Government (BSG) during his senior year.